iterative/dvc.org/content/docs/command-reference/exp/init.md

 > Note that `params.yaml` is the only required file (see `dvc params`).

-To use this feature, provide a `command` argument or use the `--interactive` (`-i`) mode and answer a few prompts (most of them optional).
-This wraps the command that runs your experiment(s) as a <abbr>stage</abbr> that `dvc exp run` can execute.
+You must provide a command that runs your experiments(s).
+This can be done either directly with the `command` argument, or by using the `--interactive` (`-i`) mode which will prompt you for it.
+This command will be wrapped as a
+<abbr>stage</abbr> that `dvc exp run` can execute.

-Different types of stages are supported, such as `dl` (deep learning) which uses [DVSLive](/doc/dvclive) to monitor [checkpoints] during training of ML models.
+Different types of stages are supported, such as `dl` (deep learning) which uses [DVCLive](/doc/dvclive) to monitor [checkpoints] during training of ML models.

-> This command is intended as a quick way to start running experiments.
-See the
+> `dvc exp init` is intended as a quick way to start running [DVC Experiments].
-> `dvc.yaml` specification for complex data pipelines.
+> See the `dvc.yaml` specification for complex data pipelines.

 [checkpoints]: /doc/user-guide/experiment-management/checkpoints

-> 📖 More context in [Experiments Overview].

-[experiments overview]:
-  /doc/user-guide/experiment-management/experiments-overview
+[dvc experiments]: /doc/user-guide/experiment-management/experiments-overview

 ### The `command` argument